Skip to content

 Below, learn 7 benefits of cooking and baking with kids:

 If your child refuses to try vegetables, try having them help out in the kitchen.
 However, do remember to be patient!
-Kids may need to try a food up to 10 timesbefore accepting it.
+Kids may need to try a new food 8 to fifteen times (or more!) before accepting it.

 2. Cooking with Kids Helps Them Become More Responsible Adults

 Another benefit of cooking and baking with kids is that they’ll grow up into more responsible and successful adults.
-Research shows that children who participate in chores such as cooking become more successful young adults.
+Experts say that doing chores, including meal preparation, from a young age can boost self-esteem and a sense of responsibility.

 3. Cooking and Baking with Kids Build Fine Motor Skills

 When cooking and baking, children learn how to stir, chop, and pour.
-These are especially important skills.
-They use muscles that young children will later use when they write, color, and perform other academic tasks.
+These actions use hand muscles that young children will later use when they write, color, and perform other academic tasks.

-Kids cooking can build children's fine motor skills and hand strength.
+Kids cooking helps build children's fine motor skills, hand-eye coordination, and hand strength.
 For example, when learning to cut with a wooden knife, children must grip the knife and make precise movements.

 4. Cooking and Baking with Kids Increases Independence